Tubini Mansion: Mansion

 Tubini Mansion is located at Mühürdar St. in Moda quarter of Kadıköy district in Istanbul, Turkey.
 It was built on a 588 m2 ground in the 1850s.
 It has a basement, two floors and an attic covering a total floor area of 465 m2.
 There are two halls, 14 rooms, five bathrooms and six restrooms.
 The mansion underwent arenovated in 1977.

-After the death of Bernard Tubini, the groom Nomiko built seven identical houses for his seven sons around the mansion.
+After the death of Bernard Tubini, his cousin and co-owner François Nomico (grandson of Francesca Tubini and married to Xanthipe Tubini) built seven identical houses for his seven children around the mansion.
 Thus, the vineyards and orchards developed to a residential area, and was called "Tubini neighborhood".

 Late September 2020, the mansion was put on sale for a price ₺16.5 million (approx. US$2.156 million).